BTW-Community/Mobs-Enhancement-Addon/README.md

 - Mobs no longer try to stare at the closest player.
 - Hostile mobs' max health increase when the first nether portal is constructed.
 - Nether and undead mobs' max health increase when the first wither is summoned.
+- Hostile mobs have a higher chance to spawn in groups after the first end portal is activated.

 ### Zombies